-Over the years I went through all of the trials and tribulations, emotions, and personal experiences (some embarrassing) that come with seborrheic dermatitis.
-I had ups and downs, routines that would work for periods of time, routines that wouldn’t work, and routines that would mysteriously stop working.
-One thing is for sure, there was a lot of trial and error.
+Over the years I went through all of the trials and tribulations that come with seborrheic dermatitis.
+The emotions, personal experiences (some embarrassing), and the never ending circle or routines.
+Some routines would work for periods of time, some wouldn’t, and some would mysteriously stop working just when you think you’ve got it all figured out.
+One thing is for sure, there was a lot of trial and error, and many of ups and downs.
 If I actually think about the amount of money wasted on products and regimens that ended up in the trash bin, it’s enough to make my stomach queasy.

 What happened next was completely unexpected.
 I opened that same email for the first time in a few months, and there were floods of emails from people inquiring about the post.
-With the amount of emails, and responses directly on the forum, that there was no way I could efficiently keep up.
-I realized that I needed to elaborate to try to answer questions.
-So after some feeble attempts at updating my original post and even trying a to use a free website, I realized I needed to do it the right way.
-So this website was created, and was done so with much excitement.
+With the amount of emails, and responses directly on the forum, there was no way I could effectively keep up.
+I realized that I needed to elaborate if I was to try and answer questions.
+So after some feeble attempts at updating my original post and even trying a to create a free website, I realized I needed to do it the right way.
+So this website was created, and with much excitement.

 It’s been amazing reading so many success stories that people have sent me over the last few years (see Testimonials if interested).
 I can’t explain how happy I feel for those people.
 It truly makes my day when I hear that this information has changed someones life for the better.
 So I hope that this website can continue doing that for others, and be a great resource for those suffering from seborrheic dermatitis.

-When putting this site together I also wanted to make sure there was a good platform for communication, community, and the sharing of information.
+When putting this website together I also wanted to make sure there was a good platform for communication, community, and the sharing of information.
 So I’ve added a Forum page where you can share your experiences with others, or create new topics you’d like to discuss.
-I am active daily on the site, and look forward to interacting with everyone.
+I try to stay active on the site, and look forward to interacting with everyone.
 I hope you enjoy it, and wish you the best on your journey!